 if then

-This algorithm only manages to generate a feasible resource flow network, and does not take into account the robustness of optimizing schedule or any other metrics.
+This algorithm only generates a feasible resource flow network and does not consider the robustness of the optimising schedule or any other metrics.

 3.2.
-Chained partial order schedule
+Chained Partial Order Schedule

-Policella et al. (2005) present algorithms of Basic Chaining, MaxCC (maximizing common chains) and MinID (minimizing interdependencies), referred to a set of chains that can represent the resource requirement of activities, namely to generate POS (Partial Order Schedule) in a chained form and to obtain the resource flow network.
-The latter two algorithms are improved on the basis of the Basic Chaining.
-The only difference among the three algorithms lies on the selection way of the activity chains.
-The specific steps of the Basic Chaining algorithm are shown in the following code.
+Policella et al. (2005) presented the algorithms of basic chaining, MaxCC and MinID, a set of chains representing the resource requirements of activities, generating the POS in a chained form and obtaining the resource flow network.
+The latter two algorithms are improved based on basic chaining.
+The only difference between the three algorithms is in the selection method of the activity chains.
+The specific steps of the basic chaining algorithm are presented in the following code.

 Algorithm 2: Chaining procedure

-Require: a problemand one of its fixed-times schedules
+Require: a problemand one of its fixed-time schedules

 Ensure: A partial order solution

-Sort all the activities according to their start times in
+Sort all activities according to the start times in

-Initialize the all chains empty
+Initialise all chains as empty

-for all resourcedo
+for all resources do

 for all activity do